kubernetes/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 ### Stable Storage

-Kubernetes creates one [PersistentVolume](/docs/concepts/storage/persistent-volumes/) for each VolumeClaimTemplate.
-In the nginx example above, each Pod will receive a single PersistentVolume with a StorageClass of `my-storage-class` and 1 Gib of provisioned storage.
+Per each StatefulSet triggered pod Kubernetes creates a PersistentVolumeClaim object for each VolumeClaimTemplates entry defined in the StatefulSet object.In the nginx example above, each Pod will receive a single PersistentVolume with a StorageClass of `my-storage-class` and 1 Gib of provisioned storage.
 If no StorageClass is specified, then the default StorageClass will be used.
 When a Pod is (re)scheduled onto a node, its `volumeMounts` mount the PersistentVolumes associated with its